Kirill's SPSS Macros Page

 Some horizontal operations.
 Collection of macros performing some wanted things (such as sorting, ranking or counting up unique values) within cases, horizontally.
 The input file remains fully safe because transposing is not applied.

 Derandomizing of tasks.
 If same tasks (some stimuli, e.g. questionnaire questions, specimens being tested, or medical treatments) were offered in different sequence to different respondents, so that the data, too, were then entered in that order of exposure – “order of trials” – then the macro will restructure these data into a unified “order of tasks” wherein each variable contains data of only one task.

 Frequency weighting.
 Achieving wanted proportion sizes of respondent groups by univariate or multivariate (rim) weighting.
 You can select total N, impose restriction upon weighting individual cells or cases, weight several subsamples in parallel, take account of initial weights.

 Categorical variables into contrast variables.
 Creates contrast variables from categorical variables (of 3 types to choose) and their interaction variables.
 Contrast variables are needed first of all when one has to analyse influence of qualitative factors by methods designed for quantitative input (e.g. linear regression).

 Various proximity measures.
 Calculation of a large number of measures of proximity or association (similarities, distances, correlations) many of which are absent in SPSS.
-Among them are Gower similarity for comparing respondents by quantitative and qualitative characteristics at once; Canberra distance which is optimal for comparing respondents based on their responses to a ranking question; tetrachoric and biserial coefficients of correlation.
+Among them is Gower similarity for comparing respondents by quantitative and qualitative characteristics at once.

 Differences inside or between matrices.
 Macros compute a matrix of distances between matrices of proximity coefficients (rather than between variables or cases), - such as correlation or distance matrices; or between columns inside such matrices.
 These comparisons can help a researcher: for example, before a cluster or a factor analysis.